Can Urgent Care Give IV Fluids? Yes, But Know Your Options

 Does insurance cover IV fluids at urgent care?

 Most insurance plans cover urgent care visits with a copay, typically $25 to $75.
-However, the IV fluid administration itself may be billed as a separate procedure code, which can result in an additional charge depending on your plan's coverage.
-Some patients are surprised by a second bill arriving weeks after their visit.
-Mobile IV therapy is self-pay with transparent, upfront pricing starting at $149.
-Many patients use HSA or FSA funds to cover the cost.
+But the IV fluid administration may be billed as a separate procedure code, which can mean an extra charge depending on your plan.
+Some patients are surprised by a second bill weeks later.
+Mobile IV therapy is self-pay with upfront pricing starting at $149.
+HSA and FSA funds work too.

 Can you get IV fluids at home?

 Yes.
-Mobile IV therapy brings a licensed healthcare provider, either a registered nurse, nurse practitioner, or paramedic, directly to your home, hotel, or office.
-The provider arrives with all necessary supplies, starts your IV, and stays with you throughout the treatment.
-Every RevivaGo visit is supervised under physician oversight with hospital-grade, sterile, single-use supplies.
-For a complete walkthrough of how it works, read our guide to mobile IV therapy in Queen Creek.
+A licensed provider -- registered nurse, nurse practitioner, or paramedic -- comes directly to your home, hotel, or office.
+They bring all necessary supplies, start your IV, and stay with you throughout the treatment.
+Every RevivaGo visit is supervised under physician oversight with sterile, single-use supplies.
+For a complete walkthrough, read our guide to mobile IV therapy in Queen Creek.

 What is the fastest way to get IV fluids?

-Mobile IV therapy is the fastest way to receive IV fluids because it eliminates travel time and waiting.
-You book online, a licensed provider arrives at your location in approximately 30 to 45 minutes, and treatment takes another 30 to 45 minutes.
-Many clients report feeling significantly better before the IV bag is even finished.
+Mobile IV therapy.
+No travel time, no waiting.
+You book online, a licensed provider arrives in about 30 to 45 minutes, and treatment takes another 30 to 45 minutes.
+Many people start feeling better before the bag is even empty.
 Urgent care adds 15 to 60 minutes of wait time plus travel.
-The ER can take 2 to 8 hours before treatment even begins.
+The ER can take 2 to 8 hours before treatment even starts.

 Is mobile IV therapy as safe as urgent care?

 Yes.
-RevivaGo's providers are the same types of licensed professionals you'd find at any urgent care clinic: registered nurses, nurse practitioners, and paramedics, all licensed in Arizona.
-Every treatment is administered under physician oversight using hospital-grade, sterile, single-use supplies.
-The clinical standard is the same.
-The difference is that it happens in your living room instead of a waiting room.
-Visit our FAQ page for more details on safety, credentials, and what to expect.
+RevivaGo's providers are the same types of licensed professionals you'd find at urgent care: registered nurses, nurse practitioners, and paramedics, all licensed in Arizona.
+Every treatment is administered under physician oversight using sterile, single-use supplies.
+Same clinical standard.
+The difference is it happens in your living room instead of a waiting room.
+Visit our FAQ page for details on safety, credentials, and what to expect.

 Ready to skip the waiting room?

-If you're dehydrated, hungover, or just feeling run down, and you already know what you need, you don't have to sit in a clinic to get it.
-RevivaGo brings IV hydration and recovery treatments to your door anywhere in the East Valley, with licensed providers, transparent pricing starting at $149, and no travel fees.
+If you're wondering whether to get urgent care IV fluids or try a faster alternative, and you already know what you need, you don't have to sit in a clinic.
+RevivaGo brings IV hydration and recovery treatments to your door anywhere in the East Valley.
+Licensed providers, pricing starting at $149, no travel fees.

-Book your appointment and get back to feeling like yourself.
+Book your appointment and get back to your day.
 You can also browse our full service menu to find the right treatment.

 Ready to feel your best?